catdefender22/Data_Analysis_Project_Ecommerce/README.md

 # SQL-Project-1---eCommerce

-This project showcases a complete SQL-based data analysis using the real-world Olist Brazilian E-commerce dataset.
-The goal is to explore customer behavior, sales performance, product trends, and logistics efficiency by writing clear, structured SQL queries over a relational schema.
+ #🔍 Overview
+This project is a hands-on SQL analysis of the Olist Brazilian E-commerce dataset — a real marketplace operating in Brazil with multiple sellers and thousands of customers.
+The idea is to treat this like a real data analyst case: dive into the raw data, write exploratory and KPI-driven queries, and surface insights that could actually help a business.

+Everything is documented as a step-by-step journal.
+I walk through what questions I’m trying to answer, what SQL I’m writing to get there, and what I’m learning along the way.